canonical/charmed-aether-sd-core/docs/reference/production.md

 ### Core network

-A routable network for internet access from the UEs.
+A network for internet access from the UEs.

 - 1 static IPv4 address reserved

 ### Access network

-A routable network for gNodeBs connectivity.
+A network for gNodeBs connectivity.

 - 1 static IPv4 address reserved